 - If you are able to pick your pet up early, ask politely if your pet can have his surgery performed first.
 There is no point in asking this unless you are able to pick your dog up early.
 But if you are like me and work from home, or if you plan to book the day off from work anyway, it never hurts to ask.
 In our case, the technician was very helpful, and was happy to leave a note of my preference that Miles be operated on early in the day, so he wouldn’t have to wait long for his surgery, and so I could pick him up as soon as it was safe to do so.

-- Prior to surgery, a veterinary technician will insert the IV into one of your dog’s legs – likely the inner front mid-area of his front leg.
+- Prior to surgery, a veterinary technician will shave an area on your dog’s leg(s) and will insert the IV into one of your dog’s legs – likely the inner front mid-area of his front leg.
 Once the IV is inserted and secured, the dog will be put in his own cage, and will receive intravenous fluids as he awaits surgery.
 This ensures that his body will be as well-hydrated as possible before the surgery, and as strong as possible during the anaesthetic process, which is quite tough on any dog’s body.

-Note: I am not a veterinarian, and any similar issues your dog may experience should be examined by a veterinarian on a case-by-case basis.
+Notes: This article has been reviewed by multiple veterinarians, but any issues your dog may experience should be examined by a veterinarian on a case-by-case basis.
 Secondly, all tips here are based on our experiences and the local policies of our veterinary clinic, therefore, you should always consult with your clinic prior to following the above tips/advice.